In this guide, you’ll learn everything you need to know about progressive profiling, what it means and how you can get started.

 You learn about their preferences and habits.

-But, as with any relationship, it’s not something that happens in one visit.
+But as with any relationship, it’s not something that happens the first time you meet.
 Relationships are built up gradually, over time.

-As you get to know your customers better, maybe you’ll even go so far as to save or prepare certain items just for them, because you know what they like and when they usually stop by.
+As you get to know your customers better, maybe you’ll even go so far as to save or prepare certain items just for them, because you know what they like and what time they usually stop by.

-You start personalizing the experience based on their behavior - and this is almost exactly how progressive profiling works.
+You start personalizing the experience based on their behavior – and this is exactly what progressive profiling enables you to do.

 Now imagine another scenario:

-You see a wild customer walking in.
+You see a new customer walking in.
 It’s the first time you see her face.